 This content has been automatically translated from Ukrainian.

-Macron is a diacritical mark that looks like a horizontal line placed above a vowel.
-This sign is used in some languages, including Latin and Japanese, to indicate the elongated sound of a vowel.
+The macron is a diacritical mark that looks like a horizontal line placed above a vowel.
+This mark is used in some languages, including Latin and Japanese, to indicate a prolonged vowel sound.

-For example, in the romaji Nihon system for the Japanese language, macron is used to denote elongated vowels.
-Thus, the word "Tōkyō" indicates that both "o" and "u" sound elongated, which is different from the pronunciation of short vowels.
+For example, in the romaji system for the Japanese language, the macron is used to denote elongated vowels.
+Thus, the word "Tōkyō" indicates that both "o" and "u" are pronounced long, which differs from the pronunciation of short vowels.

 This post doesn't have any additions from the author yet.